 The ability to integrate data from multiple payrolls and thousands of workers across many countries has massively reduced variances when calculating headcount budgets.
 As a result, managers can now trust the data on which they base their decisions.

 According to Marcus Millership, “There is no longer any need for the assumptions that have meant our budgeting processes suffered in the past.
-Now we can bring real costs into Workday, compare them against our organisation levels and use them to be much more accurate and precise.
+Now we can bring real costs into Workday, compare them against our organization levels and use them to be much more accurate and precise.
 This is particularly important in the current climate, when we are looking to reduce costs.”

 Trusted data is essential to restructuring.

-The need to trust data used was particularly important in the restructuring process that is seeing Rolls-Royce emerge from the most challenging period of COVID-19 as a more agile organisation, better able to identify and respond to opportunities for future growth.
+The need to trust data used was particularly important in the restructuring process that is seeing Rolls-Royce emerge from the most challenging period of COVID-19 as a more agile organization, better able to identify and respond to opportunities for future growth.

 As Millership puts it, “Gaining a full understanding of our cost base, using accurate information consolidated in one system and being able to update or extract that very quickly and easily, has been really important.
 Total visibility of our workforce and how we plan a budget is essential, and this is what we now have.”